Prag8855/aab/content/guides/german-health-insurance.md

 ### 2. Ask an expert to choose

-Don't choose health insurance yourself.
+Do not choose health insurance yourself.
 The cheapest option now can be an expensive mistake later.
 Your visa application can get rejected because you chose the wrong insurance.

 Always [ask a broker](#insurance-brokers) to help you.
 They ask you the right questions, look at all the options, and help you find the best health insurance.
 You can get better coverage for a lower price.
 Their help is free.